 Just because CBD can’t get you high doesn’t mean that it can’t be a useful supplement.
 So, while the answer to “Does CBD get you high?” is no when compared to THC, it can still potentially help you meet your wellness goals.

-CBD interacts with other receptors in your endocannabinoid system, which then send signals to your body’s endocrine, nervous, circulatory, and other systems.
+CBD interacts with other receptors in your endocannabinoid system, which then sends signals to your body’s endocrine, nervous, circulatory, and other systems.
 This stimulates the release of hormones and neurotransmitters that can cause physiological actions in your body.
 It is these changes that produce the results that so many CBD users attest to.

 There are a variety of ways to use CBD daily.
 One of the most common ways is through the oral use of CBD oil tinctures.
 Just draw your preferred dose into the dropper and place it under your tongue, in your favorite beverage, or add it to your salad.
 While the term “edible” is most often associated with marijuana, it works just as well for a food infused with CBD that does not get you high.
 Meanwhile, topical products let you apply the CBD externally, where it penetrates your skin directly above the affected area, delivering a dose directly to the targeted tissues.
 There are even CBD pet treats to help support your furry family member’s wellness.

 Whatever your daily routine, there’s a CBD product that is perfect for you.
-Choosing the CBD that best fits your lifestyle increases your odds of seeing the full benefits from it, because it’s easier to maintain a health and wellness regimen.
+Choosing the CBD that best fits your lifestyle increases your odds of seeing the full benefits from it, because it’s easier to maintain a healthy and wellness regimen.
 Evaluate your lifestyle and goals for CBD, then choose the best fit.